Michael J. Saylor Explained

 In 1996, Saylor was named KPMG "Washington High-Tech Entrepreneur of the Year".[10]
 In 1997, Ernst & Young named Saylor its "Software Entrepreneur of the Year", and the following year, Red Herring Magazine listed him as one of its "Top 10 Entrepreneurs for 1998".[11]
 Saylor was also listed by the MIT Technology Review as an "Innovator Under 35" in 1999.[12]

-On August 8, 2022, Saylor resigned as CEO and remained executive chairman of MicroStrategy.
-Phong Le, the company's president, succeeded him as CEO.
+On August 8, 2022, Saylor assumed the title of executive chairman of MicroStrategy and appointed Phong Le, the company's president, to succeed him as CEO.
 Saylor said in a press release, "As Executive Chairman I will be able to focus more on our bitcoin acquisition strategy and related bitcoin advocacy initiatives, while Phong will be empowered as CEO to manage overall corporate operations."[15]

 COVID-19 response criticism